-The month of May is filled with public and non-public holidays.
+The months of May and June are filled with public and non-public holidays.
 This post will provide you with the overview of them all!
-If you’re looking for a full year overview, don’t forget that you can always check out our post on Annual Holidays in Denmark in 2018.
+If you’re looking for a full year overview, don’t forget that you can always check out our post on Annual Holidays in Denmark in 2020.

 May 1: International Worker’s Day / Labor Day

 If you want to get a taste of Danish politics in an informal environment, International Labor day may be of interest to you.
 Usually, every year on 1st of May there are demonstrations and political speeches all over Denmark.
 This is an old tradition and if you live in the Copenhagen area, close to Fælledparken in Østerbro, you will probably witness a lot happening on this day.
 Some of the political parties and organizations will set up tents and invite people to either listen to political speeches or to enjoy live bands.
 A lot of beer is normally served (and drunk!) on Labor Day and for some people, these activities can be a bit overwhelming.